gjone124/se_project_todo-app/README.md

-# Simple Todo App
+# Project 4: Simple Todo App

 ## Description

-This project was created for Sprint 7 and Sprint 8 of the Triple Ten Software Engineering program.
+This is the 5th project for the Triple Ten Software Engineering program.
+It's associated with Sprint 7 and 8.

 HTML, CSS, and Javascript files were provided.

 For Sprint 7, my job was to refactor the Javascript from being hardcoded to using Object-Oriented Programming.